fhrii/mangashi/readme.md

 # MangaShi

-This android application is used for fulfill the Menjadi Developer Android Expert's First Capstone Project on Dicoding
+This android application is used to fulfill the Menjadi Developer Android Expert's First Capstone Project on Dicoding

 ## Screenshot